karlasgeir/stalemate/README.md

 StaleMate respects the lifecycle of your app: no updates occur while your app is in the background.
 Nevertheless, if the data is identified as stale upon the resumption of your app, StaleMate will promptly fetch the new data.
 This ensures the immediate availability of the most current data for your users.

 > It's important to note that even with these automatic refresh strategies in place, you retain the ability to manually refresh your loader at any given time.

+## Pagination Support

+StaleMate provides a **StaleMatePaginatedLoader** that extends the core functionality of the **StaleMateLoader** with pagination support.
+This feature enables you to manage large data sets with ease by fetching data in manageable 'pages'.

+The StaleMatePaginatedLoader is designed for versatility, supporting three common pagination strategies out of the box: page-based, offset/limit-based, and cursor-based pagination.
+Moreover, if these strategies do not meet your needs, StaleMate provides the flexibility to implement custom pagination configurations by extending the base PaginationConfig class.

 ## State Management Agnostic